Cyb3rWard0g/HELK/README.md

   * [Spark](https://github.com/Cyb3rWard0g/HELK/wiki/Spark)
 * [Installation](https://github.com/Cyb3rWard0g/HELK/wiki/Installation)

-## (Docker) Accessing the HELK's container
+## (Docker) Accessing the HELK's Images
-By default, the HELK's container is run in the background.
-Therefore, you will have to access your docker container by running the following commands:
+By default, the HELK's containers are run in the background (Detached).
+Therefore, you will have to access your docker images by running the following commands:
 ```
-sudo docker exec -ti helk bash
+sudo docker exec -ti <image-name> bash
 root@7a9d6443a4bf:/opt/helk/scripts#
 ```